venkateshur14/wispr-flow-clone/README.md

 *(Tauri + Deepgram)*

 A cross-platform desktop application that provides **real-time voice-to-text transcription** using modern web technologies and AI speech recognition.
-This project is built as a functional clone of *Wispr Flow*, focusing on **core workflow and technical implementation** rather than visual replication.
+This project is built as a functional clone of *Wispr Flow*.

 ---